 All of us have a role to play in restoring the world to its original perfection.
-By utilizing the remaining moments of exile to achieve these goals, we will complete "all the work of the Tabernacle," and usher in the final and ultimate Redemption.
-(Sichot Kodesh 5736, vol. 1, pp. 552-553) - Rabbi Moshe Yaakov Wisnefsky
+By utilizing the remaining moments of exile to achieve these goals, we will complete "all the work of the Tabernacle," and usher in the final and ultimate Redemption. - Rabbi Moshe Yaakov Wisnefsky